• City of Tacoma QA

 Step 4: Project Specific Prioritization

-Tacoma staff lead topic-specific community events (online and in person) to prioritize actions based on the initial projects identified by the community.
-The steering group works to combine community ideas and identify the most important projects and began to form project committees to implement specific actions.
+Tacoma staff lead topic-specific community events (online and in person) and/or surveys to prioritize actions based on the initial projects identified by the community.
+The Steering Group works to combine community ideas and identify the most important projects and begin to form project committees to implement specific actions.

 • Historic Resources